Select course title for course description.

 4-364 | |

-Prereq: None Investigates how technology is used in the analysis, modeling, synthesis and composition of music, and its contribution to the artistic production practice.
+(Meets with 21M.560: Graduate Level) Investigates how technology is used in the analysis, modeling, synthesis and composition of music, and its contribution to the artistic production practice.
 With an eye towards historical context as well as modern usage, topics include the physics of sound, digital representations of music, the Digital Audio Workstation (DAW), analog and digital synthesis techniques, MIDI and sequencing, electronic instrument design, notation software, generative music systems, and computational analysis of music.
 Weekly assignments focus on both theory and practice, requiring technical proficiency, creative output, and aesthetic consideration.
 Enrollment limited. |

-21M.150 | Introductory Music Theory - 1st Half of Term | ||||
+21M.150 | Accelerated Fundamentals of Music - 1st Half of Term | ||||

 Lecture | Saraydarian | TR |

-Prereq: Permission of Instructor 1st Half of Term Introduction to theoretical elements of music for students who need preparation in the fundamentals of music theory prior to taking 21M.301.
-Requires ability to read notation in at least one clef.
-Covers many of the same topics as 21M.051 but at a faster pace.
+Prereq: Permission of Instructor 1st Half of Term Accelerated half-semester study of the fundamentals of Western music.
+Requires ability to read Western staff notation in at least one clef.
 Coverage includes intervals, triads, major and minor keys, basic musical analysis over a variety of idioms in Western music.
 Also emphasizes developing the ear, voice, and keyboard skills.
-Not open to students who have completed 21M.051, 21M.151, 21M.301 or 21M.302.
-21M.150 is offered first half of term; 21M.151 is offered second half of term.
-Limited to 20 per section by lottery. |
+Not open to students who have completed or are enrolled in 21M.051, 21M.151, 21M.301 or 21M.302.
+Course content is identical to 21M.151: 21M.150 is offered first half of term; 21M.151 is offered second half of term or during IAP.
+Limited to 18. |

 21M.226 | Jazz | ||||